 3) A Tutor

-Amazon Memberships & Subscriptions offers thousands of products ranging from magazine and newspaper subscriptions, to video workout programs, to yes, even education.
+Amazon Memberships & Subscriptions offers thousands of products ranging from magazine and newspaper subscriptions to video workout programs, so yes, even education.
 The Education & Learning category offers video courses for SAT and ACT prep, children’s literacy, foreign languages, Microsoft Office, life coaching, and countless others.